Poll: Why do you spend time on FF dot net? Vote Now!

 Author has written 17 stories for Percy Jackson and the Olympians, Book X-overs, Twilight, and Adventure Quest.

 If you're here because of a review I left you, great.
 Want to tell me something?
 Click on that little icon that says "Send Message" and tell me your thoughts in a PM.
-Or send me an.
+Or send me an e-mail.

 I am no longer accepting beta requests for multi-chapter fics.
 If you would still like me to look over your story, please send me a PM confirming that it is no longer than two chapters/2000 words.
 All accepted chapters should be e-mailed.